PE (Physical Education) A Level

 Can you see yourself treating Mo Farrah after a gruelling 26.2 mile run?
 Are you the next Alex Ferguson, making crucial coaching decisions?
 Are you more interested in the science behind sports, testing the players and monitoring their progress?
 Do you see yourself following in the footsteps of your teachers enriching the lives of the next generation?
 Are you keen to understand what gives Olympic champions the psychological edge over their competitors?
 If any of the above apply to you then studying Physical Education is for you!

-This PE course follows the AQA examining board specification and is focused on relating theory to sport and its impact on performance.
+The linear PE course follows the AQA examining board specification and is focused on relating theory to sport and its impact on performance.
 In year 1 you will cover Applied Anatomy and Physiology; Skill Acquisition; Sport and Society.
 In year 2 you will cover Exercise Physiology; Biomechanics; Sports Psychology; Sport and Society and Technology in Sport.

 To study A Level PE you must play sport at a competitive level in order to be assessed on the practical element.
 You should be playing regularly for a team inside or outside of College.
-As part of this course you will have the opportunity to complete the Level 2 Gym Instructor course run by Focus Training.
+As part of this course you will have the opportunity to undertake the Level 2 Gym Instructor course run by Focus Training.
 We are able to offer this at a significantly reduced cost.
-The course is aimed at those hoping to pursue a career within the health and fitness industry.
-The course equips you with the skills, knowledge and understanding to work with gym users, helping them to reach their health and fitness goals.
+The course is aimed at those wishing to pursue a career within the health and fitness industry, equipping you with the skills, knowledge and understanding to work with gym users and help them to reach their health and fitness goals.
 The qualification is nationally accredited and recognised throughout the UK and overseas.